Rokhlin dimension of Z^m actions on simple C*-algebras: Approximate Rokhlin Property

 \section{Approximate Rokhlin Property}

-In this section we extend the notion of ``invariant $\sigma$-ideal'' to actions of an arbitrary discrete amenable group.
-The main result here is Lemma \ref{lem:alpha-sigma-ideal}, which generalizes a similar result for automorphisms and shows that the trace kernel ideal $J_A$ is an invariant $\sigma$-ideal under an action of any discrete amenable group.
+In this section we discuss the notion of ``equivariant $\sigma$-ideals'' for actions of discrete amenable groups.
+For $\Z$-actions, this was introduced by the author in \cite[Definition 5.5]{Lia16}.
+Later it was generalized to arbitrary second-countable, locally compact groups by Szab\'o in \cite{Sza17}.
+Here we review the definition and the fact that the trace kernel ideal is an equivariant $\sigma$-ideal in the ultrapower (see Lemma \ref{lem:alpha-sigma-ideal}).
+A proof is included mainly for the reader's convience.
+For a more general discussion see \cite[Section 3]{Sza17}.

 The notion of $\sigma$-ideals was first introduced by Kirchberg and R\o rdam in \cite{KR14}.
 It was designed to capture the behavior of a quasicentral approximate unit.
-When $B$ is a $C^*$-algebra, $\Gamma$ is a discrete countable amenable group, and $\alpha:\Gamma\to \Aut(B)$ is a group action, we define a notion which we shall call ``$\alpha$-$\sigma$-ideal'' (cf. \cite[Definition 5.5]{Lia16}), which essentially packages an almost invariant quasicentral approximate unit.
+When $B$ is a $C^*$-algebra, $\Gamma$ is a discrete countable amenable group, and $\alpha:\Gamma\to \Aut(B)$ is a group action, the following definition essentially packages an almost invariant quasicentral approximate unit.